siouan/frontend-gradle-plugin/README.md

 **About the distribution URL pattern**

-The `nodeDistributionUrlPattern` property offers a convenient way to download distributions from a custom website and still take advantage of the automatic resolution of the exact URL, based on the current platform.
+The `nodeDistributionUrlPattern` property offers a convenient way to download distributions from a custom website - e.g. a website mirroring the official Node.js website to cache distributions, and still take advantage of the automatic resolution of the exact URL, based on the current platform's architecture.
 The pattern may contain the following tokens:
 - `VERSION`: automatically replaced with the version number set in the `nodeVersion` property.
 - `ARCH`: automatically replaced with the architecture ID matching the current platform.
 For example, if the current O/S is MacOS 64 bits, the plugin replaces the token with `darwin-x64`.
 - `TYPE`:  automatically replaced with the type of the distribution file expected for the current platform.
 For example, if the current O/S is Windows, the plugin replaces the token with `zip`.

-If the distribution needs to be upgraded, update only the `nodeVersion` property and the plugin will download the relevant distribution from the custom website.
+When using a custom website, the `nodeDistributionServerUsername` and `nodeDistributionServerPassword` properties may also be used to authenticate with a BASIC scheme.
+Then, if the distribution needs to be upgraded, update only the `nodeVersion` property and the plugin will download the relevant distribution from the custom website.

 ### `installYarn` - Install Yarn

 The `installYarn` task downloads a [Yarn][classic-yarn] distribution, if `yarnEnabled` property is `true`.
 By default, the exact download URL is guessed using the `yarnVersion` property, and the `yarnDistributionUrlPattern` property.
 Optionally, defining the `proxyHost` property and the `proxyPort` property allow to use a proxy server when downloading the distribution.
+The `proxyUsername` and `proxyPassword` properties may also be used to authenticate on the proxy server with a BASIC scheme.
 Set the location where the distribution shall be installed with the `yarnInstallDirectory` property, which by default is the `${projectDir}/yarn` directory.

 If a [Yarn][classic-yarn] distribution is already installed in the system, and shall be used instead of a downloaded distribution, set the `yarnDistributionProvided` property to `true` and the location of the distribution with the